Efficient Interaction-Aware Interval Analysis of Neural Network Feedback Loops

 \section{Abstract}

-In this paper, we propose a computationally efficient framework for interval reachability of neural network controlled systems.
-Our approach builds upon inclusion functions for the neural network controller and the open-loop system.
-We observe that many state-of-the-art neural network verifiers can produce inclusion functions for neural networks.
-We introduce and analyze a new class of inclusion functions for the open-loop dynamics based on bounds of the function Jacobian that is particularly suitable for capturing the interactions between systems and neural network controllers.
-Next, for any dynamical system, we use inclusion functions to construct an embedding system with twice the number of states as the original system.
-We show that a single trajectory of this embedding system provides hyper-rectangular over-approximations of reachable sets.
-We then propose two approaches for constructing a closed-loop embedding system for a neural network controlled dynamical system that accounts for the interaction between the system and the controller in different ways.
-The interconnection-based approach accounts for the worst-case evolution of each coordinate separately by substituting the neural network inclusion function into the open-loop embedding system.
-The interaction-based approach uses the newly introduced class of Jacobian-based inclusion functions to fully capture first-order interactions between the system and the controller.
-Finally, we implement our approach in a Python framework called \texttt{ReachMM} and show that on several existing benchmarks, our methods outperform the existing approaches in the literature.
-We also demonstrate the scalability of our method on a vehicle platooning example with up to $200$ states.
+In this paper, we propose a computationally efficient framework for interval reachability of systems with neural network controllers.
+Our approach leverages inclusion functions for the open-loop system and the neural network controller to embed the closed-loop system into a larger-dimensional embedding system, where a single trajectory over-approximates the original system's behavior under uncertainty.
+We propose two methods for constructing closed-loop embedding systems, which account for the interactions between the system and the controller in different ways.
+The interconnection-based approach considers the worst-case evolution of each coordinate separately by substituting the neural network inclusion function into the open-loop inclusion function.
+The interaction-based approach uses novel Jacobian-based inclusion functions to capture the first-order interactions between the open-loop system and the controller by leveraging state-of-the-art neural network verifiers.
+Finally, we implement our approach in a Python framework called \texttt{ReachMM} to demonstrate its efficiency and scalability on benchmarks and examples ranging to $200$ state dimensions.